-As someone who runs an eCommerce business, you’re no doubt familiar with handling shipping and inventory management.
+As someone who created an eCommerce business plan, you’re no doubt familiar with handling shipping and inventory management.

 These aspects of doing business often eat up more time and focus than they ought to.
 High order volume and growing profit interests any business owner, but how do you address fulfillment efficiently?
 Today’s customers expect fast and professional service around the clock.